 Foundation / Corporation

-Grants to USA nonprofit organizations in multiple states for programs that provide programs addressing hunger relief, shelter, and support for military heroes in the funding source's communities.
-Eligible locations can be found in the following states: Florida, Georgia, Indiana, Iowa, Maryland, Michigan, Minnesota, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Texas, Virginia, and Wisconsin.
+Grants to USA nonprofit organizations in multiple states for programs providing shelter, hunger relief, and support for the nation's military heroes.
+Funding is intended to assist those communities which the Foundation serves, found in the following states: Florida, Georgia, Indiana, Iowa, Maryland, Michigan, Minnesota, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Texas, Virginia, and Wisconsin.

 GrantWatch ID#: 174057